 Those words from my mom’ Never Stop Learning” almost took my breath away because I was going through a mini panic attack.

-Now for me, I am someone who doesn’t give too much thought of tomorrow’s worries.
+Now for me, I am someone who doesn’t give too much thought to tomorrow’s worries.

 When my mom gets on the airplane to come and visit- her anxiety increases.
 She always makes a comment about “well if the plane goes down…..”